Overview

 Engagement through partnerships

-The CEB is a regular participant in the United Nations Climate Change Conferences (COP), such as COP 29 in Baku in November 2024.
+The CEB is a regular participant in the United Nations Climate Change Conferences (COP), such as Brazil.

-For the fifth year in a row, the CEB ran its Award for Social Cohesion, to recognise organisations and projects that help to address pressing social issues and drive social cohesion in CEB member states.
+The CEB hosted a high-level event dedicated exclusively to the social aspects of climate change, “A decade of the Paris Agreement”, organised with the French Ministry of Ecological Transition and as official part of the series of commemorations initiated by the United Nations Framework Convention on Climate Change (UNFCCC).
+For the sixth year in a row, the CEB ran its Award for Social Cohesion, to recognise organisations and projects that help to address pressing social issues and drive social cohesion in CEB member states.

 For more on partnerships see also here.